 Step 9: Report Monitoring Notification for Current Location from SCEF to IN-CSE

-The SCEF sends a Monitoring Notification Report to the IN-CSE that contains information as specified in 3GPP TS 29.122 [4]Error!
-Reference source not found.
+The SCEF sends a Monitoring Notification Report to the IN-CSE that contains information as specified in 3GPP TS 29.122 [4].

 Otherwise, the Monitoring Notification message is sent with appropriate information in accordance with the monitoringType.